 Trend 1: Ransom Attacks Grow 40% -

-Organisations reported experiencing 40% more ransom attacks in 2017 than 2016.
-A key driver of these attacks is Bitcoin’s exponential climb during 2017 (as of this publication, the value exceeds $14,000 per Bitcoin).
-Radware also sees growth in socially engineered threats—illustrating that hackers recognize the need to work harder to bypass security controls and hit their targets.
+Organisations reported experiencing 40% more ransom attacks in 2022 than 2021.
+Radware also sees growth in socially engineered threats—illustrating that hackers recognise the need to work harder to bypass security controls and hit their targets.
 Radware observed a 10% growth in the number of organizations hit by a DDoS attack, underscoring that this attack method is here to stay.

 Trend 3: Other Attack Types Still Emerging -

 Hackers continue to move away from single-vector attacks as advanced persistent DDoS campaigns have become the norm.
 New tactics include the surprise effect, randomized IPs and astonishing volumes.

 was an increase in short-burst attacks, which have become more complex, more frequent and longer in duration.
 Burst tactics are typically used against gaming websites and service providers due to their sensitivity to service availability

 as well as their inability to sustain such attack maneuvers.